LSSTDESC/tables_io/docs/devstyle.md

 ### Publishing Package on PyPi

-There is a github action that will publish the package on PyPi after a new release is created.
+There is a Github Action that will publish the package on PyPI after a new release is created.

 ### Making the Documentation on "Read The Docs"